Algebraic Number Starscapes: Geometry

 The natural symmetry group on the roots restricts to $\PSL(2;\RR)$, and equation \eqref{eqn:Rep} confirms that the representation faithfully translates this to a subgroup of $\PSL(3;\RR)$ on the coefficients.
 Thus $\RootMap\colon\RP^2_\Coefs\to\RP^2_\Roots$ remains equivariant with respect to the $\PSL(2;\RR)$ symmetries on each side.
 Recall that over $\CC$, this action divided the space of quadratics into two orbits.
 Any two polynomials with distinct roots are related to one another by a symmetry transformation, as are any two with a double root; but $\PSL(2;\CC)$ cannot convert one type into the other.
 Over $\RR$ the story gets more interesting, as the generic case (polynomials with distinct roots) splits.

-\begin{observation} The $\PSL(2;\RR)$ action divides the space of real quadratics into three orbits\footnote{On $\RP^2_\Coefs$, the orbit of quadratics with double root is exactly the discriminant locus; its complement is the union of the other two orbits.}: (1) quadratics with a double real root, (2) quadratics with distinct real roots, and (3) quadratics with complex conjugate roots. \end{observation}
+\begin{observation} The $\PSL(2;\RR)$ action divides the space of real quadratics into three orbits\footnote{On $\RP^2_\Coefs$, the orbit of quadratics with double root is exactly the discriminant locus (the set of polynomials whose discriminant is equal to zero); its complement is the union of the other two orbits.}: (1) quadratics with a double real root, (2) quadratics with distinct real roots, and (3) quadratics with complex conjugate roots. \end{observation}

 The orbit (1) is homeomorphic to a circle\footnote{In fact, from here, elementary topology completes the story as all separating circles divide $\RP^2$ into a M\"obius strip and a disk, giving the topological type of (2) and (3) respectively.} as any point $[p:q]\in\RP^1$ determines a quadratic $f=(px-qy)^2$ with double root at $[p:q]$.
-The orbit (2) of quadratics with distinct roots identifies with the space of unordered pairs of points of $\RP^1$, which we saw in remark \ref{rem:MobiusBand} to be the M\"obius band.
-We are mainly interested in orbit (3), which consists of unordered pairs of \emph{complex conjugates} in $\CC\smallsetminus\RR$.
+The orbit (2) of quadratics with distinct real roots identifies with the space of unordered pairs of points of $\RP^1$, which we saw in Remark \ref{rem:MobiusBand} to be the M\"obius band.
+We are mainly interested in orbit (3), which consists of unordered pairs of \emph{complex conjugates} in $\CC\backslash\RR$.
 Each such pair contains a unique point $x+iy$ with $y>0$, so we identify this with the upper half plane in $\CC$.
 As the $\PSL(2;\RR)$ action is transitive on each orbit, all three of these pieces inherit the structure of a homogeneous geometry, listed below.